 - Size and shape of slab

-- Ambient weather/temperature- Higher temperatures decrease initial concrete setting time, but may decrease long-term strength.
+- Ambient weather/temperature- Higher temperatures decrease initial concrete setting time but may decrease long-term strength.

 How Long Does Concrete Take to Cure?

 Concrete never stops curing, with its strength only growing through time.
-It becomes safe to walk on 2-3 days after pouring, but shouldn’t be considered “set” until it has set for at least a week.
+It becomes safe to walk on 2-3 days after pouring, but it shouldn’t be considered “set” until it has been set for at least a week.